AdaCore/spark2014/docs/lrm/source/packages.rst

          end Init_B1;

          procedure Init_A2
-            -- Refined Global and Depends aspects not required -- because there is no refinement of Outer.Hidden_State. is
+            -- Refined_Global and Refined_Depends aspects not required
+            -- because there is no refinement of Outer.Hidden_State. is
          begin